whoji/castle2048/README.md

 * alpha 0.10: 2019-01-27: pretty much done with all the aspects of the gameplay
 * alpha 0.11: 2019-01-30: added sound efffect and fixed frame rate
 * alpha 0.12: 2019-02-02: better menu ui
+* alpha 0.13: 2019-02-03: Added achievement system (trophy), with game save

 ### Todo list
 * improve the win condition for castle
 * implement the progression system (in option)
-* implement the tropy/achievement system
 * better logger system
-* add a SAVE/LOAD/checkpoint system
+* `[partially implemented]` add a SAVE/LOAD/checkpoint system
 * add ABOUT in game